goldsmocap/mocap-streamer/README.md

-    click Local "https://github.com/goldsmocap/axis-streamer/blob/main/local/README.md" "See the README for the 'Local Server' component" click UI "https://github.com/goldsmocap/axis-streamer/blob/main/local/README.md" "See the README for the 'Web UI' component" click Remote "https://github.com/goldsmocap/axis-streamer/blob/main/remote/README.md" "See the README for the 'Remote' component"
+    click LocalA "https://github.com/goldsmocap/axis-streamer/blob/main/local/README.md" "See the README for the 'Local Server' component" click UI "https://github.com/goldsmocap/axis-streamer/blob/main/local/README.md" "See the README for the 'Web UI' component" click Remote "https://github.com/goldsmocap/axis-streamer/blob/main/remote/README.md" "See the README for the 'Remote' component"